skx/puppet-summary/README.md

 ## Notes On Deployment

 * Please don't run this application as root.
+* Rather than exposing it publicly you should prefer to run behind an `nginx`/`apache2` reverse-proxy.
 * Received YAML files are stored beneath `./reports`
     * This can be changed with the `-prefix` argument to `puppet-summary serve`
 * The default SQLite database is located at `./ps.db`, but it can be changed via the command-line, for example: